 My class of adult Jewish learners loved Hazon’s materials on the Shmita year!
 Everyone was impressed by the thoughtful teachings by a variety of scholars, and they said that the materials ‘opened their eyes’ to new Jewish ideas and perspectives.
 Real learning was happening when we studied Hazon’s teachings.
 And the brochure was beautifully produced.
 Thank you, Hazon, for making my role as their rabbi so much easier!

 Hazon has developed and compiled a collection of educational resources about Shmita for you to utilize within various educational settings.
 Three main publications that have been developed by Shmita Project founding members are the Hazon Shmita Sourcebook, Shabbat HaAretz, and Envisioning Sabbatical Culture.
-We have also published a 4-page Shmita Supplement that you can download here.
-Finally, We have compiled other resources in the library, and have crafted core Shmita texts, principles, values, and ethics in the tabs below.
+We have also published a 4-page Shmita Supplement.
+View other resources in the library, and core Shmita texts, principles, values, and ethics in the tabs below.

-We hope these resources are valuable and we would love to hear how you are utilizing them.
-Feel free to contact us with questions, stories, or ideas.
+We hope these resources are valuable, and would love to hear how you are utilizing them.
+Contact us with questions, stories, or ideas.

 Before you consider what Shmita might mean for you today, we encourage you to delve into the rich, complex texts that form the foundation for Shmita in the Torah and begin to consider the rabbinical commentaries that examine the spirit of life during a Shmita year.